The mystique of this legendary frontiersman and entertainer has lived on near Denver since his death a century ago.

 When it comes to historical characters, few embody the spirit of the American West more than Buffalo Bill.
 Born William Frederick Cody in Iowa in 1846, he rose to international fame as a showman.
-2017 marks the 100th anniversary of his death here in Colorado with events and celebrations, but for now learn more about how he built his larger-than-life reputation and where you can experience his legacy.
+2017 marked the 100th anniversary of his death here in Colorado, but his larger-than-life reputation and legacy continue to live on.

 The Life & Times of Buffalo Bill

 Cody left home around age 11 to become a cattle herder, and then joined the Pony Express as a rider in 1860.
 His resume also includes stints with the Army as a private in the 7th Kansas Calvary, and later as a scout.
 But his legend really began to grow as his buffalo-hunting skills became renowned, earning him the nickname Buffalo Bill.
 With the buzz about his exploits on the plains spreading — thanks to newspapers and dime novels, exaggerated as they may have been — Cody parlayed his status as a national folk hero into a show-business career.